5 Mexican Breakfastsyou need to tryin Mexico City

 Tamales

 Soft corn dough stuffed with salsa, meat, or sweet fillings, wrapped in corn husks and steamed until perfect.
-You will spot tamal vendors everywhere in the morning, usually serving them with hot atole while half the city rushes to work.
-The tamal de raja con queso — pepper and cheese — is the move if you have never had one before.
+You will spot tamal vendors everywhere in the morning — usually serving them from a big pot with hot atole while half the city rushes to work.

 Best with: chocolate atole (champurrado) on a cold morning